New Zealand is one of my favourite countries in the world (not just because it’s where I fell in love with Lee).

 Lake Taupo is a mind-boggling expanse of water – almost the size of Singapore.
 It was created over two thousand years ago by a volcanic eruption that was so big it made the skies dark as far away as China and Europe.
 These days it is a tranquil lake, warmed by geothermal currents and perfect for boating, swimming and fishing.
 You can visit the spectacular Craters of the Moon, where you can see evidence of the geothermal birth of the lake in the boiling mud pools and steaming craters.
-This is a very popular spot to stop at during New Zealand self drive tours of the North Island, as it offers a chance to get out and stretch your legs while admiring the peaceful waters.
+This is a very popular spot to stop when driving the North Island, as it offers a chance to get out and stretch your legs while admiring the peaceful waters.

 6. Museum of New Zealand

 The Museum of New Zealand in Wellington, also known as Te Papa, is an innovative cultural institution that is recognised as a world leader in interactive visitor experiences.
 At this museum, located in a great location on the waterfront, you can learn about Maori history, New Zealand’s nature and much more.
 Te Papa also hosts a create event program which features performances, lectures and much more.
 It also hosts traveling art exhibitions from all over the world.